xudoong/SpaceEvo/README.md

 # SpaceEvo
 This is the code for our paper SpaceEvo.
+We propose an algorithm to search for INT8-quantization-friendly search spaces based on block-wise knowledge distillation.
+Then we use NAS algorithms to train and quantize the supernet and search for efficient 8-bit subnets for deployment on different platforms.

 ## Checkpoints
 Our trained supernets' checkpoints are available in